New Jersey Family Leave Act

 A New Jersey employee is eligible for New Jersey Family Leave Act rights if the following conditions are met:

 - The employee has worked for their employer for one year and at least 1,000 hours during the last year immediately the preceding the leave.

 - The employer is a public employer or a private employer who has 30 or more employees anywhere worldwide working for at least 20 weeks during the current or previous year.

-- The employee’s salary is not among the highest 5% of all employees and their absence for work would have a substantial negative effect on the employers business or that the employee is one of the seven most highly paid employee of the employer.
+- The employee does not have salary among the highest 5% of all employees and their absence for work would have a substantial negative effect on the employers business or that the employee is one of the seven most highly paid employee of the employer.

 The New Jersey Family Leave Act allows up to twelve (12) weeks of unpaid time off in order to:

 Care for a newly born or adopted or foster child, as long as the leave begins within one year of the date the child is born or placed with the employee; or